kojiro5150/phdss-instructions/systems.md

 Identify reinforcing loops (mechanisms amplifying system behaviour) and balancing loops (forces stabilising or limiting change).
 Highlight where interventions could shift loop dominance — without prescribing how.
 This section appears exactly once.
-Do not repeat it later in the output.
+Do not repeat it later in the output — all feedback loop analysis belongs here, not in a second abbreviated instance after Relevant System Archetypes.

 **Relevant System Archetypes**
 Assess whether the situation resembles known structural archetypes: